consensus-shipyard/ipc/docs/architecture.md

-# IPC Agent Architecture

->💡 For background and setup information, make sure to start with the [README](/README.md).

-The IPC Agent is a process faciliting the participation of Filecoin clients like Lotus in the InterPlanetary Consensus (formerly Hierarchical Consensus).

 # IPLD Resolver

-The [IPLD Resolver](/ipld/resolver) is a library that IPC Agents can use to exchange data between subnets in IPLD format.
+The [IPLD Resolver](/ipld/resolver) is a library that [IPC Agents](https://github.com/consensus-shipyard/ipc-agent/) can use to exchange data between subnets in IPLD format.

 ## Checkpointing